AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/publishing-benchmarks-on-aem-cloud.md

 ---
 # AEM Guides Publishing Benchmarks on AEMaaCS

-This benchmark evaluates the performance of the new Publishing APIs across different output presets and increasing map sizes in AEM Guides as a Cloud Service.
+This benchmark evaluates the performance of the new publishing APIs across different output presets and increasing map sizes in AEM Guides as a Cloud Service.
 The goal is to understand scalability behavior and identify performance bottlenecks.

 The publishing service uses a [microservice-based architecture](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/knowledge-base/kb-articles/publishing/publish-microservice-architecture-and-performance) with autoscaling, enabling handling of larger workloads through additional pods.

-## Execution Environment
+## Execution environment

 - **AEM release**:2026.4.25322.20260407T085152Z
 - **Guides Add-on release**: 2026.5.0